HelloByeLetsNot/EOServLauncher/readme.md

-# Client Updater App
+# EoServ Client Launcher

-The Client Updater App is a simple GUI application built with Tkinter in Python.
+The EoServ Client Launcher is a Client Updater and Luancher with a news feature.
+It is a simple GUI application built with Tkinter in Python.
 It allows users to update and launch a client application, while also providing news updates fetched from a remote server.

 ## Features